dictu-lang/Dictu/docs/docs/classes.md

 Sometimes in Dictu we may wish to access an attribute of an object without knowing the attribute until runtime.
 We can do this via the `getAttribute` method.
 This method takes a string and an optional default value and returns either the attribute value or the default value (if there is no attribute and no default value, nil is returned).

-Note: Will only retrieve properties with public visibility.
+Note: Will only retrieve attributes with public visibility.

 ```cs
 class Test {